violacaroline/applied-iot-airquality/README.md

 For this project I have chosen to use Visual Studio Code as my Integrated Development Environment.
 I have this IDE installed on my computer since before, but if you don't you can download it from here: https://code.visualstudio.com/download

-#### Extensions

-To interact with the Pico I will be using the extension "Pymakr" which you can find by searching for it under the "Extensions" tab on the left hand side of VSCode.
-This extensions simplifies the development and provides several tools and access to the REPL.

 #### Flashing Pico

 If the Pico W is new it will need the micropython firmware installed on it.